These Are the Big Jubilee Events—and How to Watch Them

 On Thursday evening there will be a dramatic beacon lighting ceremony starting from 9:30 p.m. local time in London, and then beacons all over the country will be lit in sequence.

-American networks have built outside broadcast positions at the palace, so you can be sure they will carry highlights of the festivities on their various shows, particularly the breakfast ones.
-ABC says on its published schedule that Good Morning America will feature live coverage of the Jubilee, and the other networks are likely to follow suit.
+All the U.S. morning shows have sent anchors to London and built outside broadcast positions at the palace, so you can be sure they will carry highlights of the festivities.

+ABC says on its published schedule that Good Morning America will feature live coverage of the Jubilee, and has announced that GMA will broadcast live form London, with Amy Robach leading coverage.
+ABC is the BBC’s official broadcasting partner for the jubilee and will be covering all the major events.
+The network says it is planning to air a special news report at 5 a.m.
+ET when the queen is due to appear on the Buckingham Palace balcony.

+Finding Freedom author Omid Scobie will be providing commentary for the network.

-CBS is really pushing the boat out with a Gayle King special on Thursday June 2 at 10 p.m.
-EST entitled, simply, Her Majesty the Queen.
+CBS is pushing the boat out with a Gayle King special on Thursday at 10 p.m.
+ET entitled, simply, Her Majesty the Queen.

 The network says the show “will look at the triumphs and the turbulence surrounding the queen’s unprecedented milestone and the strength it has taken to move her family and her country forward.”
 The Daily Beast’s founding editor Tina Brown is just one of the experts being called on by King, and the special will include highlights of the first day’s celebrations.

 Friday will be all about the live broadcast, available on Sky News, of the big church service at St Paul’s Cathedral in London which kicks off at 11:30 a.m. local (6:30 a.m.
-EST).
+ET).

 The queen is expected to attend, but all eyes will be on the younger royals: this will be the first time the former fab four of Harry, Meghan, Kate and William will be gathered together since their awkward appearance at the Commonwealth Service in 2020, which was Harry’s final royal duty.
 Attentive readers will recall that Meghan tried to engage Kate in conversation on that occasion, only to be summarily blanked.